-Cook County Board of Commissioners.11 The report found that the County's dual board structure whereby the Cook County Board of Commissioners also serve as Forest Preserve District Commissioners creates an inherent conflict of interest and inhibits proper oversight of the Forest Preserves of Cook County.
+On March 17, 2008, the Civic Federation and Friends of the Forest Preserves published a report calling for the removal of the beleaguered Cook County Forest Preserves from the control of the Cook County Board of Commissioners.
+The report found that the County's dual board structure whereby the Cook County Board of Commissioners also serve as Forest Preserve District Commissioners creates an inherent conflict of interest and inhibits proper oversight of the Forest Preserves of Cook County.

-The Federation and Friends of the Forest Preserves are calling for a new, separate forest preserve board with members that are elected in a non-partisan election with a board president elected among and by the members of the forest preserve board.
+The Civic Federation and Friends of the Forest Preserves are calling for a new, separate forest preserve board with members that are elected in a non-partisan election with a board president elected among and by the members of the forest preserve board.
 A separate board will allow voters to elect Commissioners on the basis of candidates' positions, credentials, experience and interest in the forest preserves.